divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 ### `/internal/test/ready` {#aggregator-ready}

-The test runner will POST an empty object (i.e. `{}`) to this endpoint to check if the aggregator container is ready to serve requests.
+The test runner will POST an empty object (i.e. `{}`) to this endpoint to check if the Aggregator container is ready to serve requests.
 If it is ready, it MUST return a status code of 200 OK.